spann-pediatrics/HMO-Dashboard/README.md

 - Each study has its own folder containing cleaned CSV files.
 - The staging/_merged/ folder contains: hmo_merged.csv → the final standardized dataset combining all studies.

-#### 3. analysis/

-- Contains visualization and exploratory analysis.
-- hmo_eda.ipynb → plots, summary statistics, and data exploration.

-#### 4. data_processing.ipynb — Main Pipeline Notebook
+#### 3. data_processing.ipynb — Main Pipeline Notebook

 This is the core of the project.

 It handles:
-- Detecting the correct HMO sheet within each Excel file
+- Detecting HMO area count sheets within each /raw subfolder
-- Standardizing column names to renaming HMO columns to a consistent format
+- Standardizing column names and renaming HMO columns to a consistent format
 - Saving cleaned versions into staging/
-- Logging everything in the catalog/ folder
+- Logging everything in the catalog/ folderc
 - Creating the final merged dataset
-- A non-technical user only needs to run the notebook top-to-bottom to update the data.
+- To update the hmo_merged.csv file with new projects uploaded, run this file (play button, run all) to update.
+- Will see a 'HMO Sheet Detection Summary' mid-way through the sheet, with green checkmarks for files that are read and red x for ones not and at the very end should say 'Merged X files(s) -> staging/_merged/hmo_merged.csv (XXXX rows, 70 cols)

 #### 5. catalog/ — Automated Logs

 These files help track what was processed:
 - detection_log.csv → records which sheet was identified as the HMO sheet
-- hmo_manifest.csv → inventory of all processed files
 - processed_log.csv → prevents re-processing previously cleaned files

 This folder is automatically updated by the pipeline.
+Check this as a sanity measure for what files are being read.

 #### 6. project/helpers/